5 Amplifier circuits

 pict

 In the representation of a general two-stage amplifier, at both the input and output of each stage a coupling capacitor is included to avoid any possibility for clashing (DC) bias settings.
-This is however not always required: some basic amplifiers can directly be coupled which may have advantages for bandwidth, power dissipation and (obviously) component count.
+This is however not always required: some basic amplifier stages can directly be coupled which may have advantages for bandwidth, power dissipation and (obviously) component count.

 In calculating or deriving the overall properties of cascaded amplifiers, both the properties of the amplifiers themselves and the (signal transfer) effect of coupling needs to be taken into account.
 A few topics related to this are addressed below.
+Note that these (small signal) representations are heavily simplified: the input and output impedance of each stage is assumed to be resistive and the reverse isolation — the impact of the signals at the output port on the input port — is assumed to be zero.

 5.2.3 Coupling capacitors: bandwidth limitations

 Any coupling capacitor C in combination with a resistive signal source or resistive load introduces a bandwidth limitation for the signal transfer.
-In the circuit representation in Figure 5.8 this holds for Cin, Ccouple and Cout.
-The description below assumes signal coupling from vg via via Cin to vin1 but is equally valid for the other capacitances.
+In the circuit representations in Figure 5.8 this holds for Cin, C12 and Cout.
+The voltage signal transfer from vg to the actual input voltage as experienced by the first stage, vin1, and from input voltage of a stage to its (loaded) output voltage are shown below, as is the overall transfer.

 5.2.4 Maximizing gain